SaveMe5656/SaveMe5656/README.md

 here's an excruciatingly long introduction for something I could probably just write down in a more simplified manner in 50 words or less or something

-here's an excruciatingly long introduction for something I could probably just write down in a more simplified manner in 50 words or less or something

 ## - __Name:__ CommandCreep
   - **Alternatives:** SaveMe5656 (don't ask)
   - **Nicknames:** "Creep" "CC"